-Soft Skill...3 - Followership - Support the leader
+Soft Skill...3 - Followership - Ability to cooperate

-Definition micro-skills It is the ability to support the boss (or the referent) at the workplace, taking responsibility for the common goal, and actively participating in any task or change needed by the group.
-Is the ability to demonstrate collaboration, trust in the groups member and cohesion capabilities. ✓ Support the leader✓ Critical thinking✓ Autonomy
+Definition micro-skills behavioural indicators It is the ability to support his/her own referent and coworkers at the workplace, taking responsibility for the common goal, and actively participating in any task or change needed by the group.
+Is the ability to demonstrate collaboration, trust in the groups member and cohesion capabilities. ✓ Support the leader ✓ Critical thinking ✓ Autonomy Supporting manager or boss Ability to promote a cooperative, collaborative and respectful working relationships Being committed to the job Feeling engaged and involved in a team Helping colleagues even if there is not profit for him/her-self Expressing agreement with the group goals Feeling responsible even in challenging situations Supporting colleagues who are going through difficulties Capable of expressing his/her point of view in a positive way avoiding any criticism Like to receive feedbacks and sharing ideas with bosses His/her contributions are considered constructive by the bosses

 Not everybody can be a leader.
-Sometimes one has to lead, other times one needs to follow a boss.
+Sometimes one has to lead, other times one needs to follow a leader.
 But being an effective follower is not so simple, the follower role is as hard as the leader role.
 Followership can be defined as the ability to work within an organization, in order to reach common goals under the direction of the leader, while maintaining independent thinking.

 The research which explains followership is extensive.
 The majority says that the most relevant skills a follower should have a critical thinking and being supportive of the leader.
-From this perspective, it is clear that the "perfect follower" is not a yes-man or woman but a person who can follow the rules, who can be supportive of his/her boss (emotional and practical support), but who can also think independently.
+From this perspective, it is clear that the "perfect follower" is not a yes-man or woman but a person who can follow the rules, who can be supportive of his/her manager (emotional and practical support), but who can also think independently.